Coronavirus Restrictions Are Easing, Here's When It Will Happen At Your Place

 Chief Minister of the ACT, Andrew Barr, said changes to restrictions in the territory would be in place from midnight on Friday.

-They include outdoor and indoor gatherings of no more than 10 people, with exceptions made for large households and families.
+They included outdoor and indoor gatherings of no more than 10 people, with exceptions made for large households and families.

 "With Mother’s day coming up this weekend, many families will be looking forward to gathering together under these new restrictions," Barr said.